Graffioh/ai-miners/sprites/experiments.md

 ### CNN

 - Normal:
-- with Batch Norm everywhere (dropout 0.5): 27%
+- with Batch Norm everywhere (dropout 0.5): Mean Validation Accuracy 64.25% ± 18.90%
 - with Batch Norm everywhere (dropout 0.3):
 - with Batch Norm not in the FCN classification part:
-- less aggressive polling:
+- less aggressive pooling:
-- without polling:
+- without pooling:

 ## Logging